Table of Contents

 With the expansion of data processed and created in our digital age, the tools and software needed to perform analysis expanded and developed in recent years in ways we could not have imagined.
-In this context, the need for utilizing a proper tool, a stable business intelligence dashboard and data warehouse increased exponentially.
-In such environment, the data warehouse processes can be managed with a product such as Amazon Redshift while the full support for BI insights needed to effectively generate and develop sustainable business acumen with tools such as datapine.
+In this context, the need for utilizing a proper tool, a stable business intelligence dashboard, and a data warehouse increased exponentially.
+In such an environment, the data warehouse processes can be managed with a product such as Amazon Redshift while the full support for BI insights is needed to effectively generate and develop sustainable business acumen with tools such as datapine.
 Visualization of data is the core element that enables managers, professionals, and business users to perform analysis on their own, without the need for heavy IT support or work.

-Now that we have expounded what is data warehousing and business intelligence, we continue with our next step: analyzing the BI architecture layers needed for establishing a sustainable business development.
+Now that we have expounded what is data warehousing and business intelligence, we continue with our next step: analyzing the BI architecture layers needed for establishing sustainable business development.

 4. Analysis of data

 This visual above represents the power of a modern, easy-to-use BI user interface.
 Modern BI tools like datapine empower business users to create queries via drag and drop, and build stunning data visualizations with a few clicks, even without profound technological knowledge.
-This simplifies the process of creating business dashboards, or an analytical report, and generate actionable insights needed for improving the operational and strategic efficiency of a business.
+This simplifies the process of creating dashboards, or an analytical report, and generates actionable insights needed for improving the operational and strategic efficiency of a business.
 The data warehouse works behind this process and makes the overall architecture possible.